 In Conversation with a child today: Ask a child to tell you why people go to church

 Prayers for our soldiers and others fighting for our country: Nick Steele, Sgt.
 Zach Fessler, Peter Davidson

-Remember in Prayer: Christina, Earl, Karen, Gillian, Loretta & family, Friend of Julie, Sue, Roger & family, Bernadette, Tanner, Tom’s family, Pattie, Frank & Jean & family, Ginger, Todd & family, Carol, Judith, Lynn, Bonnie, Alan, Matt & Megan, Al’s family, Carol M., Diane’s family, Linda, Vivian, Dee, Ron, Sue, Janine, Leigh, Kristen, Summer, Graham, Kevin, Karen
+Remember in Prayer: Christina, Earl, Karen, Gillian, Loretta & family, Friend of Julie, Sue, Roger & family, Bernadette, Tanner, Tom’s family, Pattie, Frank & Jean & family, Ginger, Todd & family, Carol, Judith, Lynn, Bonnie, Alan, Al’s family, Carol M., Diane’s family, Linda, Vivian, Dee, Ron, Sue, Janine, Leigh, Kristen, Summer, Graham, Kevin, Karen

 And those experiencing loss – family & friends of: Alice, Tom, Tony, Al, David Dale, Sr., Mary Scott, Don, Jim, Diane, David, Herm, Helen, Father Billy, Joe, Brian, Clarence, Mackenzie, Nate, Gertrude, Dion, Marshall

 Your E-Votional Servant